LaunchCodeEducation/skills-back-end-java/materials/studios/blogz-part1/README.md

 When creating the classes below, be sure to create getters and setters for the properties, as necessary.
 Not all properties should have setters, so think about which properties should be able to be updated after the object is first created.

 For this studio, complete  the following tasks, writing unit tests in a class `PostAndUserTest` as you go.
+See the note below on unit testing with static properties.

 1. Create a `User` class with properties to represent username and hashed password.
 The constructor should take in a password in plain text (that is, non-hashed) and call a private static method `hashPassword` to generate the hashed password before setting the appropriate instance property.
 For now, this method can just return the the password that is passed in, unchanged.
 We'll implement hashing later on.
 1. Write a method to verify a password against its hash, `isValidPassword`.